apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-yaml">}}
-In Beam YAML `ParDo` operations are expressed by the `MapToFields`, `Filter`, and `Explode` transform types which may take a UDF in the language of your choice rather than introducing the notion of a `DoFn`.
+In Beam YAML, `ParDo` operations are expressed by the `MapToFields`, `Filter`, and `Explode` transform types.
+These types can take a UDF in the language of your choice, rather than introducing the notion of a `DoFn`.
 See [the page on mapping fns](https://beam.apache.org/documentation/sdks/yaml-udf/) for more details.
 {{< /paragraph >}}